sakhtar1/travels/README.md

 # TRAVELS

 Travels is a travel website, that allows the user to keep track of where they want to travel and where they travelled to, sort of like a bucket list of travel sites.
-Users can keep track of what continent/country/city they travelled to, and what they did in that area.
+Users can keep track of what continent/country/city they travelled to, and places they've visited in that area.
 Users also get a view of interesting facts about different continents.

 ## Installation